-Remainder of form analogous to federal Control Form.
+OPTIONS FOR PAID PREPARERS.
 The Tax Summary is based on results on Form 540, just as the federal Tax Summary is based on Form 1040.
 The cover and billing letter sections provide for a date, a fee, and optional text, just like the federal Control Form.
-Therefore, you can refer to the end of the details for the Control Form in Chapter 2 of the regular Tax Forms Guide 2018 Edition for details.
+Therefore, you can refer to the end of the details for the Control Form in Chapter 2 of the regular Tax Forms Guide 2020 Edition for details.
 Note that the tax preparation fee at the end of the Control Form relates only to the California billing letter, so you should enter an amount only if you plan to bill separately for the California return.